-The use of an Osgood Schlatters brace or patella strap can be useful in the treatment of Osgood Schlatters disease.
-We also demonstrate a simple taping technique can be used to support the petalla tendon in the same way a patella brace works.
+We demonstrate a simple Osgood Schlatter taping technique can be used to support the patella tendon in the same way a patella brace works.

 Osgood Schlatters Taping